greenmtnit/linux-scripts/borg_backup/README.md

 ## Using cron

-Make sure the script is in a good location and is marked executable.
+Make sure the script is in a good location and has proper permissions.

 ```
-chmod a+x /usr/bin/borg_backup
+chmod 700 /root/bin/borg_backup
 ```

 Also make sure to run the script manually first as a test.
 The script must run without any intervention to work with cron (i.e. no need to enter passphrases, etc).